Church Growth

 TL;DR

 Church member engagement is the difference between a congregation that shows up on Sunday and a community that transforms lives every day of the week.
-Research shows that members who are engaged in at least one ministry or small group are 5x more likely to remain active in the church long-term.
+Members who are engaged in at least one ministry or small group are 5x more likely to remain active in the church long-term.
 This guide covers 47 practical engagement ideas across six categories — small groups, communication, events, service, digital, and pastoral care — plus how AI is helping churches implement these strategies consistently without burning out their staff.

 Keep Every Member Connected — Automatically